 Matteo Bergamini is the founder of Shout Out UK, a multi-award winning independent youth news platform that provides young people with the tools necessary to engage in politics and a platform to shout out and be heard.
 Matteo has a degree in Politics & History, as well as a Graduate Diploma in Law from Brunel University London.
 He has worked on a number of projects from the Channel 4 Youth Leaders’ Debate to the creation of a Political Literacy Course, and was invited to become a fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce for his work in encouraging political education amongst young people.

-Amirah is currently undertaking her final year studies.
-After completing her placement in Social Housing at Hodge Jones and Allen Solicitors, she is intending to pursue the LPC.
+After completing LLB studies and her placement in Social Housing at Hodge Jones and Allen Solicitors, Amirah is intending to pursue the LPC.
 Amirah is dedicated to human rights issues and her time spent in Athens on a Refugee Project has helped her gain insight into the realities of human rights violations.

 Martina is a second-year student at Brunel Law School, and the current president of Brunel’s Model United Nations society.
 During her first year of studies she has supported various research activities undertaken by the Britain in Europe think tank: she was on the student panel of the “Immigration after Brexit?
 What lies ahead…” conference, and has contributed to school workshops undertaken by Knowing Our Rights.
 Martina has recently completed an internship at the European Parliament and the European External Action Service (EEAS).
 This experience has further motivated her to research, and raise awareness about, the work of the European Parliament and the Council of Europe, regarding the protection of human rights within Europe and beyond.